 Dylan Thomas along with his friend Bill McAlpine, who hailed from the north of Ireland, succumbed to the outrageous craic that was aplenty in the town of Killorglin during Puck Fair.

-It was a time of year which would see pubs trade with a special 24-hour license over the four days of the age-old fair, and this fact alone would lead to the Welsh poet finding himself unable to carry out the work he had been assigned to do by Picture Post magazine.
+It was a time of year that would see pubs trade with a special 24-hour license over the four days of the age-old fair, and this fact alone would lead to the Welsh poet finding himself unable to carry out the work he had been assigned to do by Picture Post magazine.

 McAlpine and Thomas drank non-stop over the first two days of Puck Fair.
 Caitlin Thomas later claimed that when both her husband and his friend Bill McAlpine cycled into Killorglin on the first day of the fair, they picked a pub in the bustling town where they stood at its bar and sank Guinness for two days straight.

 It is said that while he was still able to stand and write, Dylan Thomas scribbled bits of poetry on scraps of paper at the bar.
 Unfortunately when he became so inebriated the scraps of paper were left behind on the bar and then thrown away with the rest of the other rubbish in the pub!